 Making this process more collaborative can have huge benefits when it comes to speed and cost.
 It can also be hugely rewarding from a creative point of view.
 But it may take a bit of getting used to.

-If you’re investing in a collaborative video editor or feedback tool, your team will need to adjust to dividing up tasks, sharing creative control, and engaging with stakeholders more directly.
+If you’re investing in a collaborative video editor or a video feedback tool, your team will need to adjust to dividing up tasks, sharing creative control, and engaging with stakeholders more directly.

 Rule number one: leave your egos at the door.
 Everyone’s here to make the best video content possible.